Digital legacy, made warm.

 • What are the stories we should ask you about?

-Some families use it to sit with a grandparent before a big move, others to document their own life before a new chapter, or to give kids a way to keep learning long after the moment passes.
+Some families use it before a diagnosis or big move.
+Others use it to document their own life before a new chapter, or to give kids a way to keep hearing stories and values for years.

 Early families, in their words